aws-samples/sample-resource-quota-and-control-plane-utilization/cmd/ratelimit/README.md

 Prior to deploying, please review the resource below to see what AWS SAM / Cloudformation will deploy.

 #### ⚠️ Warning ⚠️
-Please make changes to the template based on your specific environment / security requirements.
-This is a functional sample but is not intended to be production ready by default
+Please make changes to the template based on your specific environment and security requirements.
+This is a functional sample but is not intended to be production-ready by default.

 #### Resources